JOJ0/discodos/README.md

 - Select _Settings_
 - Switch to section _Developers_
 - Click _Generate new token_
-- Create a file named `config.yaml` inside the discodos root dir (next to the files `setup.py` and `cli.py`) that looks like this:
+- Open the file `config.yaml` (inside the discodos root dir, next to the files `setup.py` and `cli.py`) and copy/paste the generated Discogs token into it:

  ```
- ---
- discogs_token: "XDsktuOMNkOPxvNjerzCbvJIFhaWYwmdGPwnaySH"
+ discogs_token: 'XDsktuOMNkOPxvNjerzCbvJIFhaWYwmdGPwnaySH'
- discogs_appid: "J0J0 Todos DiscoDOS/0.0.2 +http://github.com/JOJ0"
- log_level: "WARNING"
  ```

+- Save and close the file

 Make sure you are still in the discodos application directory before you move on with setup.